Dersyx/hsmm/README.md

 > Client-side applications for upload and download of media.

-> Client-side application for creating new content (youtube video downloader that automatically pushes to the server).
+> Client-side application for creating new content (YouTube video downloader that automatically pushes to the server).

 > Biggest problem will be maintaining a level of professionalism and ease-of-use.
 If it's not easy to use, then the project is dead.
 First priority is useability.